umbraco/UmbracoDocs/new-backoffice/extending/development-flow/README.md

 ## Visual Studio Code

-If you're using Visual Studio Code you can install the extension [Lit-Plugin](https://marketplace.visualstudio.com/items?itemName=runem.lit-plugin) to get intellisense for Lit Elements and UUI Components.
+If you're using Visual Studio Code you can install the extension [Lit-Plugin](https://marketplace.visualstudio.com/items?itemName=runem.lit-plugin) to get intellisense for Lit Elements and Umbraco UI Library Components.